ishu260596/Uber/README.md

-<h1 align="center">Book Parking</h1>
+<h1 align="center">Uber App</h1>
 <p align="center">
-Book Parking is a demo application based on MVVM architecture.
-The app allows users to booking parking slots, the app uses firebase for the backend.
+Uber is a taxi booking application a user can signup as a driver or as rider in driver or rider app respectively.
+The app allows users to booking taxi and move and see the directions on maps slots, the app uses firebase for the backend.
 </p>
 </br>
 <p align="center">